 This is popular with children because its English version has become a staple melody of the Christmas holiday.

-Singing Bell has made all these great instrumental tracks available for a free download.
+Singing Bell has made all these great instrumental tracks available for free.
 Alternatively, you can purchase our Christmas Karaoke Albums and always have them on your smartphone or other mobile device.

 There we go!

 - I Heard the Bells on Christmas Day

 - I Saw Three Ships (Come Sailing in)